artlu99/hypertrophy/README.md

 # hypertrophy

-This template should help get you started developing with Vue 3 in Vite.
+Vue 3 PWA in Vite

 ## Type Support for `.vue` Imports in TS